Nella Bloom, Managing Member

 (1) Prospective business owners need advice on where to base their companies, how to divide equity, and what types of protection they require when starting up;

 (2) Later-stage businesses need contracts and advice about funding or collections; and

 (3) End-stage companies need a trusted advisor to help them work through asset sales, business divorces, bankruptcies, or dissolutions.

 My practice is unique, since my clients represent an eclectic mix of industries and sectors, in different parts of their life cycles.
 In addition to helping start new businesses, I work with companies in the throes of buying another entity, as well as those selling their assets or closing down.
 I’m a business owner myself, so I deeply understand the mindset of an entrepreneur, and the personal aspect of being a business owner.
 Even in my time off, I am an entrepreneur.
-I’m a Founders Circle Sponsor and the Sponsorship Chair of Women Owned Law, a national professional association that officially launched in January of 2017.
+I’m a Founders Circle Sponsor and a Sponsorship Committee member of Women Owned Law, an international professional association that officially launched in January of 2017.

 I’m a 2001 cum laude graduate of Hamilton College and a 2006 graduate of Syracuse University College of Law.
 At Syracuse, I was a Dean’s Scholar and served on the Law Review as Lead Articles Editor.
 I’m a native Philadelphian and I live in the East Passyunk neighborhood with my family.